-The Company's aggregate net sales to its five largest distributors accounted for approximately 68% of the Company's net sales in 1997.
-The Company's contracts with these distributors are terminable by the distributors upon notice within a specified period prior to expiration of the current annual term.
+The Company's aggregate net sales to its five largest distributors accounted for approximately 74% of the Company's net sales in 1998.
+The Company's contracts with these distributors are terminable by the distributors upon notice at any time during the contract term.
 Although the Company believes it would be able to replace any current distributor, a contract termination or significant decrease or interruption in business from any of its five largest distributors or any other significant distributor could cause a short-term disruption of the Company's operations.
 Such a disruption could have a material adverse effect on the Company's business, financial condition and results of operations.
 See "Business--Distribution."